 7328 W. Greenfield Ave., (414) 482-1288

 Handmade paczki are a specialty at Aggie's Bakery, which offers flavors including apple with cinnamon sugar, blueberry with sugar, buttercream with powdered sugar, custard with white sugar glaze, lemon with powdered sugar, prune with sugar, raspberry with sugar and strawberry with glaze.
-Paczki are sold in six-packs for $7.95.
-Pre-order online at aggiesbakery.com for pick-up on Feb.
-16
+Paczki are sold in six-packs for $7.95 or by the dozen for $15.95.
+Pre-order online at aggiesbakery.com for pick-up on March 1.

 1100 E. Oklahoma Ave., (414) 486-7747

-Seems everyone is a little bit Polish on Paczki Day.
-Even Canfora, one of Milwaukee's classic Italian bakeries, offers a nice selection of delicious paczki in flavors including raspberry, lemon, apple, prune, custard and raisin for $1.25 each or $15 per dozen.
+Lakeside Bakery (formerly Canfora Bakery) offers a nice selection of delicious paczki in flavors including raspberry, lemon, apple, prune, custard and blueberry for $1.35 each or $16 per dozen.
 Place pre-orders by phone for pick-up on Fat Tuesday.

 3200 S. 16th St., (414) 672-1620